cottley/concrete5-jquery-load-json/README.md

 concrete5-jquery-load-json
 ==========================

-A concrete5 block that will let you embed a JQuery plugin that enables developers to load JSON data from the server and load JSON object into the DOM
+A concrete5 package that will let you embed a JQuery plugin block that enables developers to load JSON data from the server and load JSON object into the DOM